 Total installation costs are the total (gross) costs of installing the system before financial incentives, such as federal tax credits and state/local grants or rebates.
+The user should include up-front utility connections fees in total installation costs, which may not be included in the solar installation proposal and are becoming more prevalent to cover electrical distribution system upgrades to handle new loads from excess production.
+The user should exclude any costs for re-roofing because that is treated as an independent decision based on the remaining life of the existing roof.

-The user should exclude any costs for re-roofing because that is treated as an independent decision.
-The federal tax credit is currently 26 % of total installation costs, which will decrease to 22 % for systems installed in 2023 and be eliminated in 2024 [10].
-This credit applies to all costs associated with the installation.
+The federal tax credit is 30 % of total installation costs through 2032, which will decrease to 26 % for systems installed in 2033 and 22 % for systems installed in 2034 and 2035 [10].
 The value is automatically calculated by [PV]2 using the tax credit rate and the total installation costs.
 State and local financial incentives include grant and rebate programs.
 These should be summed and included as a single value.
 A solar installer should provide all the necessary information on financial incentives available to a homeowner.
 There are several information sources that can help a user fill in the necessary cost and incentives fields for those users that have not yet received an installer quote.
 See Section 6.4 for some links to online tools and data sources that might be useful.

 Inverter replacement costs are the costs of replacing only the inverters.
 The value should only be provided if the inverter's expected service life is shorter than that of the solar panels.
 Annual maintenance costs are the annual costs of maintaining the solar photovoltaic system, such as annual contract with installer to clean panels and check panel performance.
-These costs tend to be minimal for most systems.
+These costs tend to be zero for most systems.